-The Master of Transnational Law is a masters’ programme that aims at having students rethink law in a non-statist context and at a deeper understanding of the legal dimensions of the current globalization processes.
-In fact, for the past two hundred years, legal thought has been built on the association between law and State.
-Students who attend law schools are educated within a statist framework, and accordingly devote nearly all of their intellectual energy to the study of the law of a particular jurisdiction, determined by the physical location of the academic institution that hosts them.
-Even a discipline as cosmopolitan and as alien to most undergraduate curricula as that of comparative law is based on the deep-seated assumption that the unit of analysis is the State legal system and that legal comparison consists in establishing the similarities and the differences in the structure, content and administration of law of these systems.
+The Master of Transnational Law is a masters’ programme that aims at having students rethink law in a non-statist context and achieve a deeper understanding of the legal dimensions of the globalization phenomenon.

+For the past two hundred years, legal thinking has been built on the association between law and State.
+Students who attend law schools are still commonly educated within a statist framework, and accordingly devote nearly all of their intellectual energy to the study of the law of a particular jurisdiction, determined by the physical location of the academic institution that hosts them.
+Even a discipline as cosmopolitan (and as alien to most undergraduate curricula) as that of comparative law is based on the deep-seated assumption that the unit of analysis is the national legal order and that legal comparison consists in identifying the similarities and differences in the structure, content and administration of the law of national systems.

-The Master of Transnational Law is based on the belief that there is much more to the law than what can be assimilated within the premises of the State jurisdiction.
-In many areas, law is becoming profoundly transnational.
+The Master of Transnational Law is based on the belief that there is much more to the law than what can be assimilated within the premises of national jurisdictions.
+In many areas, if not all, law is becoming profoundly transnational.

-The MTL is based on the existing LLM programmes, requiring a minimum of ECTS in courses included in the current academic programme of the Master.
+The Master of Transnational Law is based on the existing LL.M. programmes, requiring a minimum of ECTS in courses included in their curricula.

 The first year of the programme is devoted to coursework comprising 60 ECTS.
 Students may choose from a large number of optional courses on offer, giving them freedom in designing their curriculum.
 In order to be eligible for the Master of Transnational Law, students must complete a total of at least 60 ECTS from courses and seminars offered in the LEGC, IBL and LDE programmes, including at least 30 ECTS from the MTL curriculum and the Legal Research seminar.